 Which yarn tension tip helped you the most?

-You’ve probably heard a lot about yarn tension if you’re a knitting or crocheting beginner.
+You’ve probably heard much about yarn tension if you’re a knitting or crocheting beginner.
 Yarn tension is the amount of tension you hold the yarn while you’re working with it.
 It can affect your gauge, or how many stitches per inch, and ultimately the finished size of your project.
 Maintaining even tension is key to getting consistent results in your knitting or crocheting.

 There are several ways to hold your yarn to achieve the right tension.
 The method you use will likely depend on what’s comfortable for you.
 Some people hold the yarn in their left hand and use their right hand to work the needles.
 Others hold the yarn in their right hand and use their left hand to work the needles.
 And still, others use a combination of both hands.